-- 105.2.1 The USMS Top 10 times list shall be published annually for each age division and for each gender for the events listed under article 102.5. - 105.2.2 Split times shall be considered for Top 10 times if: - A The time meets the requirements for an official time. - B In an individual event other than backstroke, the request to have a split time recorded is brought to the attention of the meet referee in writing prior to the conclusion of the meet.
+105.2.1 The USMS Top 10 times list shall be published annually for each age division and for each gender for the events listed under article 102.5.

+- 105.2.2 Split times shall be considered for Top 10 times if: - A The time meets the requirements for an official time. - B In an individual event other than backstroke, the request to have a split time recorded is brought to the attention of the meet referee in writing prior to the conclusion of the meet.
 A written request is not required for individual events (other than backstroke) in national championship meets or other meets, in accordance with article 103.18.2, when the meet referee has approved automatic splits. - C In a relay event or in an individual backstroke event, the request to have a split time recorded is brought to the attention of the meet referee in writing prior to the swim.
-A written request is not required for relay leadoff splits (other than initial splits within a backstroke leadoff distance) in national championship meets or other meets, in accordance with article 103.18.2, when the meet referee has approved automatic splits. - D In an individual event the swimmer completes the full distance of the scheduled event without being disqualified and performs a legal finish at the initial distance.

-- E For a relay leadoff split time when automatic timing is used, the second swimmer does not start in the water or invalidate the pad touch by standing on an active touchpad at the exchange if starting from the deck.
-The leadoff swimmer's time shall not be nullified by a subsequent disqualification of the remaining relay team members if the relay is swum by four eligible relay members. - F In nonconforming individual or relay events, the initial distance corresponds to an event listed in article 102.5.
+A written request is not required for relay leadoff splits (other than initial splits within a backstroke leadoff distance) in national championship meets or other meets, in accordance with article 103.18.2, when the meet referee has approved automatic splits. - D The swimmer(s) completes the full distance of the scheduled event without being disqualified and performs a legal finish at the initial distance. - E For a relay leadoff split time, the second swimmer does not start in the water when automatic timing is used. - F In nonconforming individual or relay events, the initial distance corresponds to an event listed in article 102.5.
 The relay event itself and the individual event itself need not conform to article 102.5 as long as the distance and stroke are clearly defined.